-Leaves are alternate, simple and toothed in an irregular manner.
-Oblong or elliptical in shape, to 12 cm long and 5 cm wide with a blunt leaf tip.
+Claoxylon spp. have simple and alternate leaves.
+In this species, they are toothed in an irregular manner; oblong to elliptical in shape, to 12 cm long and 5 cm wide with a blunt leaf tip, mid to dark green.

 The fruit is a purple/black capsule to 6 mm in diameter, maturing in January to March, globular in shape.
 Within each of the three lobes of the capsule is one red, warty seed.

 Not a common garden plant as it can drop branches, hence its common name.
 But it is proposed by some websites as worth giving a go and is sold (see references below).

 It is a rainforest tree with broad leaves and so lends to rainforest themes.
 Forms a nice round habit if pruned.
 May form a nice plant if used in conjunction with different foliage textures.
 It could be useful as a filler in a larger garden, or grown in a large self-watering tub where you need a touch of gentle greenery.

 The plant has brittle timber which snaps easily and so a warning is given to consider where it is planted.

 Its fruit is eaten by the Brown Cuckoo-Dove and Australian King Parrot.